 Do check whether the car is diesel or petrol before you fill up.

-8. DRIVING LAWS & TIPS FOR THE ROAD IN THE USA
+8. DRIVING LAWS & TIPS FOR YOUR ROAD TRIP IN THE USA

 Make sure you read up on all driving laws before you go on your road trip, they vary from State to State!
 Here are a few that we picked up on: